 I only ever experienced condescension and dismissiveness in top galleries.
 Those guys are on another planet.

-The accepted approach is to send high-resolution files and book an appointment.
+The accepted modern approach is to send high-resolution files and book an appointment.
 If that suits you, go for it, but I’m telling you now, there is nothing more effective than meeting someone face to face.

-When you turn up unannounced, you’ve got a foot in the door.
+When you turn up unannounced, you’ve already got a foot in the door.
 Plus you arrive as an equal.
 The power shifts more in your favor.

-If you dress up for an appointment at a time and date of their choosing, they are dictating the terms.
+If you dress up for an appointment, at a time and date of their choosing, they are dictating the terms.
 It’s like going for an interview, it makes you subservient.

 To hell with all that crap.
 When I started, I was having none of it.
-My approach was to paint a batch of work and then go out and sell them.
+My approach was to paint a batch of original artwork and then go out and sell them.
 I wanted to be paid there and then, all upfront.
 It was a rare achievement then and I suspect an even rarer one now, but that’s what I did.

 I was happy to walk away and try another gallery if I didn’t sell anything.